privateprep/coding-space-website/src/pages/programs/summer-camps.md

         textColor: "#faf6ee"
         heading: Your child will...
         mdContent: >-
-          Learn to code in Scratch, JavaScript, and additional languages where applicable.
+          Learn to code in Scratch, JavaScript, and additional languages depending on experience.

           Build grit, a growth mindset, and computational thinking skills.